-- 1. Scope: Under-drained peat filters are designed to pre-treat septic tank effluent prior to its ultimate disposal in any disposal field authorized under these Rulesthis rule. - 2.
-Polyethylene liner: The under-drained peat filter is placed in an excavation or fill material that is lined with an 18\mil polyethylene sheeting or equivalent. - 3.
+- 1. Scope: Under-drained peat filters are designed to pre-treat septic tank effluent prior to its ultimate disposal in any disposal field authorized under this rule. - 2.
+Polyethylene liner: The under-drained peat filter is placed in an excavation or fill material that is lined with an 18-ml polyethylene sheeting or equivalent. - 3.
 Final disposal in a disposal field: The effluent from the peat filter is conveyed to a separate disposal field for final disposal. - 4.
-Sizing the disposal field: The disposal field used for final disposal is sized according to Sections 45(E) and 45(F) and sized at 90 % percent of the minimum hydraulic loading rate required in Table 45D.
-Field size may be further reduced based on Table 45B.
+Sizing the disposal field: The disposal field used for final disposal is sized according to Sections 5(E) and 5(F) and sized at 90% of the minimum hydraulic loading rate required in Table 5D.
+Field size may be further reduced based on Table 5B.